 What’s the difference between tequila blanco and reposado?

 Personally, I don’t need fancy tequila for a margarita.
 Do I want cheap tequila that will leave me hungover and hating life?
 Absolutely not.
-But I have found (with copious research under my belt) that a moderately priced tequila blanco is more than fine at making a really freakin’ delicious drink.
+But I have found (with copious research under my belt) that a moderately priced tequila blanco is more than fine at making a really delicious homemade margarita.

 - Casamigos (750ml at $35.99) – hands down, this is the only tequila I use on a regular basis.
 It’s smooth, herbaceous, and made with 100% agave.
 Highly, highly recommend.